afucher/clojure-repl-intellij/doc/developing.md

 # Developing

-⚠️ Before start developing, if you are not familiar with developing IntelliJ plugins, we create a dedicated doc to onboard you: [IntelliJ Plugin Development](./intellij-plugin-development.md)
+⚠️ Before start developing, if you are not familiar with developing IntelliJ plugins, we created a dedicated doc to onboard you: [IntelliJ Plugin Development](./intellij-plugin-development.md)

 The flow to develop the plugin is usually: